 Shifting focus, she decided to enroll in business school at Babson College.
 Babson’s program was based on experiential learning, which had a strong appeal to Bryanne who was already interested in educational technology:

-“I was just driven by things that I wanted to be working on, that’s what lead me to the watch company, to the tech company and to Babson,” she recalls, “I learned to code at school as a kid, I found that through that whole journey that that helped me just in knowing how to think, knowing how computers work, the logic behind it.
-In computer science in college it gave me an edge, this is so important for kids to learn.
+“I was just driven by things that I wanted to be working on, that’s what led me to the watch company, to the tech company, and to Babson,” she recalls, “I learned to code at school as a kid, I found that through that whole journey that helped me just in knowing how to think, knowing how computers work, the logic behind it.
+Computer science in college gave me an edge, this is so important for kids to learn.
 Not all kids learn by teaching themselves on a computer, they need a little more engagement, a real reason to learn.
-Teach them skills vs facts and real problem solving skills and creative thinking.
+Teach them skills vs facts and real problem-solving skills and creative thinking.
 Not to just learn one coding language but learn a technique that helps them learn any language, that was the spark behind [Unruly Splats].
 How do we teach kids to be creative problem solvers at a young age and have that be an innate thing that they know?
 The rules change all the time and kids need to know how to adapt and change the rules and make the rules.”

-This is the principle behind Splats, kids learn to code in an interactive way by creating games that are then played actively and physically with an adaptable interface.
-The interface is effectively a big button that can be pressed, tagged or stomped on.
-Games can range from timing a player’s speed between two Splats or a Simon Says type pattern recollection or whatever the kids come up with.
+This is the principle behind Splats, kids learn to code interactively by creating games that are then played actively and physically with an adaptable interface.
+The interface is effectively a big button that can be pressed, tagged, or stomped on.
+Games can range from timing a player’s speed between two Splats a Simon Says-type pattern recollection or whatever the kids come up with.